isomerpages/govtech-corp/_products-and-services/For Government Agencies/ICT Infrastructure & Services by GovTech.md

 can readily meet evolving and growing demands while consistently maintaining optimal system performance and the highest levels of security across all critical operations.</p>
-<h3>How Can GovTech's ICT services improve public sector operations?</h3>
+<h3>How can GovTech's ICT services improve public sector operations?</h3>
 <p>By strategically collaborating with GovTech, government agencies can significantly
 accelerate their crucial digital initiatives while simultaneously ensuring top-tier security protocols and optimal operational efficiency across all